 This one has an empire waist and is pleated so it fits perfectly over any baby bump.
 And this lace maternity wedding dress with cloak sleeves is perfect for the mum who loves all things boho.
 It would be perfect for a beach or desert elopement.
 Finally, this off shoulder lace dress with an empire waist and flowing train would be lovely for a forest or woodsy elopement.

-Attire for Guys and Less Feminine Folks
+Attire for Less Feminine Folks

 While a black suit is traditional wedding attire, we’ve already established that your elopement day is your chance to break from any traditions that don’t make you feel like you.
 By all means, wear a black suit, if it makes you feel good, but be sure to choose something you can move in, and something that breathes.
 A colorful suit is a great way to imbue some personality into your wedding attire, and the color really pops against natural landscapes.
 You can wear a tie, but you don’t have to.
 Vests are also a great option.
 And base layers are important for you guys, too!